EU leaders attend summit in person for 1st time this year - WTMJ

 The pandemic was a constant presence, however.
 Meeting face-to-face for the first time this year, the leaders converged on a 19th-century riverside Customs building in the picturesque Atlantic coast city of Porto.
 Face masks concealed their smiles but they enthusiastically bumped elbows and fists and chatted.
 They sat apart, without a table, in a large hall and balanced sheaves of paper on their laps, a small plastic water bottle at their feet.

-“The (pandemic) recovery is still in an early stage,” EU Commission President Ursula von der Leyen conceded in her opening speech.
+“The (pandemic) recovery is still in an early stage,” EU Commission President Ursula von der Leyen conceded.
+“We’re still having a difficult time with all the negative impact of the pandemic.”

 Scores of police, staff and journalists at the summit wore masks and had to undergo PCR tests before being allowed to attend.